Hedo Türkoğlu: Toronto Raptors (2009–2010)

-On July 9, 2009, Türkoğlu was signed and traded to the Toronto Raptors as a part of a four-team deal among the Toronto Raptors, Orlando Magic, Dallas Mavericks and Memphis Grizzlies, which also included Shawn Marion.
+On July 9, 2009, Türkoğlu signed a five-year, $53 million contract and was traded to the Toronto Raptors as a via a four-team sign-and trade deal among the Raptors, Orlando Magic, Dallas Mavericks and Memphis Grizzlies, which also included Shawn Marion.
 As part of the deal, the Magic received cash considerations from Dallas and Toronto as compensation.

 On March 28, 2010, Türkoğlu was a healthy scratch for the Raptors, his first benching since March 10, 2006, when he was still an Orlando Magic player.
 This was a disciplinary measure, after he was spotted by fans out late in a nightclub in the Yorkville district of Toronto, immediately after missing a game due to a stomach virus.
 The fans wrote staff within the Raptors organization, who then notified management and coaching staff, leading to the punishment.

 On May 29, 2010, Türkoğlu said in a television interview in Turkey that he felt he was wronged by the Raptors' management and wanted to leave Toronto.